jacob5412/Web-Mining-Assignments/24-7-18/Exercise-1.md

 @author: jacobjohn

-Write a program to count the frequency of tokenzied words from two sentences
+2. Write a program to count the frequency of tokenzied words from two sentences.
 """
 #input two sentences
 print("Enter two sentences: ")